At a Glance...

 Mortgage and Financials

 Renting vs. Buying

-While renting may have a certain appeal (the flexibility of a one-year lease), there's something truly special about owning your own home.
-Not only do you get the financial benefits of equity and good credit, there's an emotional aspect as well.
+While renting may have a certain appeal (the flexibility of a one-year lease and no down payment), there's something truly special about owning your own home.
+Not only do you get the financial benefits of equity and good credit, but there's an emotional aspect as well.
 When you own a home, you're able to put down roots in your community and really invest in the place you live.
 As you pay off your mortgage, you're building wealth and credit.
-Plus, once it's paid off it's completely yours.
+Plus, once it's paid off it's completely yours!

-Plus, if you can afford to rent, you can almost certainly afford to buy.
+Also, if you can afford to rent, you can almost certainly afford to buy.
 Oftentimes, mortgage payments in an area will be less than the typical month's rent.
-Here's some more information on renting vs Buying.
+Here's some more information on renting vs. buying.

 The Down Payment

 For many people, one of the hardest part of buying a home is saving up money for the down payment.
 While 20% of a home's value may seem like a lot upfront, don't let the down payment hinder you from diving into the world of homeownership!
 There are many creative ways to save up money for a down payment, but a great way to start figuring it out is to meet with a bank lender or a financial planner to discuss your personal finances.

 Financial wizards recommend not spending more than 28% of your monthly income on housing.
 So do the math, depending on your income, and figure out what kind of home you can afford in the long run.
 Remember, the more money you put down in the beginning, the more you'll save over time as you pay off your mortgage.

 Our free mortgage calculator is a great way to play around with your budget.
 You can insert home values, your down payment, and the amount of interest you expect to pay on your home loan to get an idea of what your monthly payments will look like.
 Before you make any decisions, however, it's important to sit down with a bank lender to get pre-approved for a mortgage.
 This is an invaluable process, because it essentially sets your budget for you.